SMRazaRizvi96/ExpRobotics-SMACH/README.md

 How to Run:

+1. Clone this repository into the src folder of your ROS workspace

-1. Give running permissions to it with
+2. Give running permissions to it with
 	$ chmod +x assignment.py

-2. Install the visualizer using
+3. Install the visualizer using
    	$ sudo apt-get install ros-melodic-smach-viewer

-3. Run the visualizer with
+4. Run the visualizer with
         $ rosrun smach_viewer smach_viewer.py

 4. Run the launch file